wilcox98/expressjs_login/README.md

 # MongoDB Expressjs And Passport
 This is a NodeJs reference app that uses PassportJs for authentication with MongoDB to store user credentials.
+EJS and HTML are used to render the frontend.